-In more detail, in the first Part of the Guidelines, the EDPB clarifies that the Guidelines supplement the already existing general Guidelines 1/2018 on certification and addresses specific requirements from Chapter V of the GDPR when certification is used as a transfer tool.
+In more detail, in the first Part of the Guidelines, the EDPB clarifies that the Guidelines supplement the already existing general Guidelines 1/2018 [8] on certification and addresses specific requirements from Chapter V of the GDPR when certification is used as a transfer tool.
 According to Article 44 of the GDPR, any transfer of personal data to third countries or international organisations, must meet the conditions of the other provisions of the GDPR in addition to complying with Chapter V of the GDPR.
 Therefore, as a first step, compliance with the general provisions of the GDPR must be ensured and, as a second step, the provisions of Chapter V of the GDPR must be complied with.
-The actors who are involved and their core roles in this context are described, with a special focus on the role of the data importer who will be granted a certification and of the data processing compliance remains with the data exporter).
+The actors who are involved and their core roles in this context are described, with a special focus on the role of the data importer who will be granted a certification and of the data exporter who will use it as a tool to frame its transfers (considering that the responsibility for data processing compliance remains with the data exporter).
 In this context the certification can also include additional measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data.
-Part one of the guidelines also contains information on the process for obtaining a certification to be used as tool for transfers.
+Part one of the guidelines also contains information on the process for obtaining a certification to be used as tool for

-Moreover, the second part of the Guidelines recalls that the requirements for accreditation of a certification body are to be found in ISO 17065 and by interpreting the Guidelines 4/2018 on the accreditation of certification bodies under Article 43 of the GDPR and its Annex against the background of Chapter V. However, in the context of a transfer, these Guidelines further explain some of the accreditation requirements applicable to the certification body.
+Moreover, the second part of the Guidelines recalls that the requirements for accreditation of a certification body are to be found in ISO/IEC 17065 and by interpreting the Guidelines 4/2018 on the accreditation of certification bodies under Article 43 of the GDPR and its Annex against the background of Chapter V. However, in the context of a transfer, these Guidelines further explain some of the accreditation requirements applicable to the certification body.